 Globally, more than 11 million vehicles are affected by the recall, and Takata, the Japanese component manufacturer at the centre of the controversy, which is now the largest vehicle recall in history, has filed for bankruptcy as a result.

-ufcnancy urges anyone unsure whether their car is affected to for the full listing of vehicle makes and models that are subject to the recall.
+ufcnancy urges anyone unsure whether their car is affected to follow this link for the full listing of vehicle makes and models that are subject to the recall.